 Windows 10 Pro For Gaming

 Windows 10 Pro is a Windows OS more designed for professional use.
 Windows 10 Pro comes with most of the same base features of Windows 10 Home, such as the battery save, game bar, game mode, and graphics capabilities.
 However, Windows 10 Pro has a lot more security features, more virtual machine capabilities, and can support a higher max RAM.
-Retail versions of Windows 10 Pro start at $199 but you can buy an OEM key with a hardware purchase for $149.
-That’s about $40 extra you can put to other hardware components.
+There are also Retail and OEM versions of Windows 10 Pro.

 If you find differences between the two versions while playing games, the most likely culprit is your hardware configuration, not the OS itself.